True Cost Accounting at COP 26: A new tool to support sustainable food systems transformation

 Despite the interesting discussions on the application of TCA to support sustainable agrifood value chains, topics related to food and agriculture were largely absent at Glasgow.

-co-organised by TMG Research, GIZ and CIFOR-ICRAF, explored the role of agroecological approaches in ecosystem-based adaptation and food systems transformation.
+A related event co-organised by TMG Research, GIZ and CIFOR-ICRAF, explored the role of agroecological approaches in ecosystem-based adaptation and food systems transformation.
 The discussions resonated with the TCA event in emphasising the need for new metrics and valuation techniques to internalise both costs and benefits of our agri-food systems.